 In some cases, a third type of client ML is available.
 The Enterprise CAL Suite and Core CAL Suite and their respective CAL Suite Bridges are device client MLs.
 A device client ML permits you to use the Management Server Software to manage the OSEs on a device.
 Those OSEs can be used by any number of users.
 Provided you acquire and assign a device client ML to your device as described here, you can manage all of the OSEs on that device.
-Please refer to the Product-Specific License Terms section in the PUR for which products permit management.
+Please refer to the System Center Product Entry in the Product Terms for which products permit management.

-Run Multiple Instances of Windows Server 2012 R2 on a Server Under a Single License
+Run Multiple Instances of Windows Server 2012 R2 on a Server under a Single License